 Most of the country is deep into spring, which means that those of us with seasonal allergies are stocking up on boxes of tissue, allergy meds, or those natural remedies we rely on to get us through a season of sniffles!
 Yet the changing of the seasons not only brings the airborne stimulants of blooming flowers and greening grasses but also the transitioning from frosty winter to warm and sunny days.
 Both of these environmental changes, along with allergies, tend to bring on that last cold before the summer.

 All of this is to say that with the warming of our days comes a lot of mucus for a great deal of us!

-Luckily, for those non-severe conditions — such as allergies or the common cold — there are certain plant-based foods that can help regulate and clear mucus and congestion such as pineapple and onion, as well as spices ginger, garlic, cayenne pepper, and cardamom.
+Luckily, for those non-severe conditions — such as allergies or the common cold — certain plant-based foods can help regulate and clear mucus and congestion such as pineapple and onion; as well as ginger, garlic, cayenne pepper, and cardamom.
 Here are 15 recipes from the Food Monster App that may help!